raikwar7/doct-i-hack-summit-/README.md

-🚀 #Doct-i: AI-Powered Healthcare Assistant
+# 🚀Doct-i: AI-Powered Healthcare Assistant
-"Where Health and Convenience Are at Your Fingertips."
+## "Where Health and Convenience Are at Your Fingertips."

-🎯 Overview
+### 🎯 Overview
 Doct-i is an AI-powered healthcare platform designed to revolutionize early diagnosis and personalized care by providing:

 ✅ AI-driven disease prediction with probability scores